Frimkron/Ascidia/readme.md

 ASCII Diagram Converter
 =======================

-Facilitates the creation of technical diagrams using ASCII art.
+A command-line utility for creating technical diagrams using ASCII art.

 This: